mathemagica/mathemagica.github.io/README.md

 ### Encouraging Girls In Tech

 **I have a daughter and I want her to have the opportunity to be interested in tech like you.
 What toys did you play with as a kid?** Sorry, but your premise is flawed.
 Please read [**this**](https://medium.com/@ann_lewis/what-are-some-ways-to-inspire-girls-to-embrace-technology-3093759034c8) instead.
-It's not just about toys, it's also about entering and navigating a culture of sexism and a cuurrently unchecked system of oppression.
+It's not just about toys, it's also about entering and navigating a culture of sexism and a currently unchecked system of oppression.
 But since you as a parent care about your girl, hopefully this means you're willing to be an ally and use your privilege to actively work to dismantle this.

 ### What Is Your Personal Style?